Cornwall & IoS SENDiASS (Special Educational Needs & Disability Information, Advice & Support Service)

 - How we make our service inclusive

-Easy to read leaflets, the service is located in an accessible building and a range of communication methods are available
+Easy to read leaflets and a range of communication methods are available

 - Staff SEND experience